-Casablanca- The legal battle over the Muslim headscarf in France is still ongoing, as an appeal court upheld a nursery’s decision to fire a Moroccan employee for wearing the veil.
+Casablanca- The legal battle over the Muslim headscarf in France is still ongoing, as an appeal court upheld a nursery’s decision to fire a Moroccan woman for wearing the veil.
 Meanwhile French government defends the republic’s ban on full-face veils at the European Court of Human Rights, according to AFP.

 The case of Fatima Afif started in March 2008 when she was fired because of her refusal to remove the scarf during her work at Baby-Loup nursey in the region of Chanteloup-les-Vignes, northwest of Paris.